mjavadev/FormFlow-Multilingual-Voice-Driven-Form-Automation/README.md

 - **Multilingual Support**: Integrated **80+ languages** to ensure accessibility for a diverse user base, making the application globally inclusive.
 - **Database Integration**: Incorporated **MySQL** for secure and efficient data storage and retrieval.
-- **Form Confirmation Page**: Designed a page for users to review and validate their data before final submission, enhancing user confidence.
+- **Form Submission Confirmation Page**: Designed a page to display submitted details for user review, ensuring transparency and confidence.
 - **Real-Time Validation**: Added live data validation to minimize errors during the form entry process.
 - **User Authentication**: Implemented secure login and signup functionality for personalized access and data privacy.
 - **Deployment**: Successfully deployed the project on **Render**, ensuring global accessibility and usability.